BeSpunky/angular-google-maps/wiki/Best-Practices/Feature-Child-Components.md

 ```

 ## Feature Child Directive
-We'll create a directive, fetch the overlays superpower and use it to add the overlays:
+We'll create a directive and inject it with its parent map component, then fetch the overlays superpower and use it to add the overlays:

 ```typescript
 // route-overlay.directive.ts